davidann/cookbook_lein/README.md

-# INSTALL LEINIGEN ON A CHEF VM
+# INSTALL LEININGEN ON A CHEF VM

 In order to use this cookbook, you'll need to: